October color on Pack Monadnock

 Columbus Day weekend is wrapping up for the leaf-peepers.
 Autumn colors are still muted in my area, except for a few specimen trees flashing scarlet.
 I figured the Monadnocks would be a little showier today.
-I stole a couple of hours from my schedule this morning and headed to Miller State Park in time for a walk up the auto road before it opened to cars for the day.
+I stole a couple of hours from my schedule and headed to Miller State Park in time for a walk up the auto road before it opened to cars for the day.
 I actually spent time alone on the summit of Pack Monadnock!
-A rare treat, that.
-I thank God for days like this.
+That’s a rare treat.

 dscf1503-resized